alysiadugan4/Cancer-Medication-Analysis/README.md

 ## Summary

 This simulation of a medical drug study requires extensive use of matplotlib and/or pyplot to generate all of the visuals required.
+The dataset started at 1,843 rows.
 I started by doing some data cleanup, removing any rows that contained duplicate timepoints for a given mouse ID number.
 With this clean data set, I was able to start my analysis.

 The first step was grouping the data by drug regimen, then calculating the mean, median, variance, standard deviation, and standard error per drug.